Encharted Cook

 Fan ovens greatly speed up the time it takes to bake.
 Reduce the temperature by 25°F (~4°C ) and slightly reduce the length of baking time to compensate.

-How to Convert Oven Heat Descriptions
+How to Convert Vintage Oven Heat Descriptions

-Occasionally you might also come across a vintage recipe that does not list an exact oven temperature and instead states "slow", "moderate", or perhaps "moderately hot".
+Occasionally, you might also come across a vintage recipe that does not list an exact oven temperature and instead states "slow", "moderate", or perhaps "moderately hot".
 These were common notations used in recipes written prior to 1900 and have persisted through the last mid-century.

 This additional chart converts these oven heat descriptions into degrees of Fahrenheit and Celcius, plus also a gas mark number.